huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_logical_cluster.md

 ---
-subcategory: "Data Warehouse Service (DWS)"
+subcategory: "GaussDB(DWS)"
 ---

 # huaweicloud_dws_logical_cluster

-Manages a DWS logical cluster resource within HuaweiCloud.
+Manages a GaussDB(DWS) logical cluster resource within HuaweiCloud.

 -> **NOTE:** The first DWS logical cluster can't be deleted.
 When performing a delete operation, the resource will only be removed from the state, but it remains in the cloud.